MSmaili/renym/docs/safety.md

 ## Summary

-RNM avoids irreversible operations by design.
+Renym avoids irreversible operations by design.
 Previewing, history, and undo are first-class features and should be used for all non-trivial rename operations.

 ---